 Management agreement.
-Upon the closing the IPO on June 28, 2017, the Company entered into a management agreement with the Manager.
+Upon closing the IPO on June 28, 2017, the Company entered into a management agreement with the Manager.
 The Company pays the Manager a base management fee equal to 1.5% of the Company's equity on an annualized basis, as defined in the management agreement.
 For purposes of calculating the management fee, equity means the sum of the net proceeds received by the Company from all issuances of its equity securities, plus its cumulative "core earnings" at the end of the most recently completed calendar quarter, less any distributions to stockholders, any amount that the Company has paid to repurchase its stock, and any incentive fees earned by the Manager, but excluding the incentive fee earned in the current quarter.
 As a result, equity for purposes of calculating the management fee may differ from the amount of stockholders' equity shown in the Company's financial statements.

-Beginning in the fourth quarter of 2018, incentive fees, if earned, will be payable to the Manager, as defined in the management agreement.
-The incentive fee will be the excess of (1) the product of (a) 20% and (b) the result of (i) the Company's "core earnings" for the previous 12-month period, minus (ii) the product of (A) the Company's equity in the previous 12-month period, and (B)8% per annum, less (2) the sum of any incentive fees paid to the Manager with respect to the first three calendar quarters of such previous 12-month period; provided, however, that no incentive fees are payable with respect to any calendar quarter unless "core earnings" for the 12 most recently completed calendar quarters in the aggregate is greater than zero.
+Incentive fees, if earned, are payable to the Manager, as defined in the management agreement.
+The incentive fee is the excess of (1) the product of (a20% and (b) the result of (i) the Company's "core earnings" for the previous 12-month period, minus (ii) the product of (A) the Company's equity in the previous 12-month period, and (B)8% per annum, less (2) the sum of any incentive fees paid to the Manager with respect to the first three calendar quarters of such previous 12-month period; provided, however, that no incentive fees are payable with respect to any calendar quarter unless "core earnings" for the 12 most recently completed calendar quarters in the aggregate is greater than zero.